3 LinkedIn Basics

 Connections are mutual relationships.
 When you connect with someone, you both see each other’s content and can message directly.

-When sending connection requests, it can be helpful to add a note explaining who you are and why you want to connect.
+When sending connection requests, add a note explaining who you are and why you want to connect.
 Generic requests without notes are often ignored, especially by people who receive many requests.

 3.6.3 Who to follow